How to Form an LLC in Tennessee: A Simple Step-by-Step Guide

 Give yourself time to grieve and then speak with an attorney about updating your estate planning documents.
 If contingencies were already in place when the initial documents were drafted, then you might not even need to update your estate planning documents right away.
 However, even if changes are necessary, amending documents to add contingencies or change heirs is generally an easy and quick process.

 Designating beneficiaries for life insurance policies, or payable on death (PODs) designations on any other financial account, is a great way to get the funds to your heirs without them waiting on your estate being probated.
 After your spouse’s death, check with your life insurance carriers and financial institutions to ensure that contingency beneficiaries are named and accurate.
+You may also need to make updates to your Will or add a codicil.

 Just like with a Will or Trust, you can name primary and secondary/contingency beneficiaries on your life insurance policies and PODs.